 In our context, 'large' doesn't mean 'bigger than an A4 envelope'.
 Large packages are any packages that require a standalone space for transportation.
 There is no set, universal scale.
 However, most shipping companies consider loads bigger than the size of one standard pallet as 'large.'
 There is no upper limit.
 Large packages may take up an entire trailer or require multiple trips to transport in full.

-The most common cause of inflated costs for Scandinavian shipping is size mismatch.
+The most common cause of inflated costs for shipping to Scandinavia is size mismatch.
 Companies often charge extra for multiple trips, half-empty containers, and unusually-shaped loads.